1980 Finally Philly

 The Phillies were also buoyed in the end by Carlton, who at 35 won his third—but not last—Cy Young Award with a 24-9 record, a 2.34 earned run average and 286 strikeouts in 304 innings; and by Rose and reliever Tug McGrawMcGraw allowed just one earned run in 39.1 innings of work after Green’s chewing out in Pittsburgh., two of the game’s cockiest players, whose postseason experiences and attitudes may have helped gel an otherwise lost clubhouse.

 Trying to chuck the NLCS monkey off their backs, the Phillies’ fourth attempt in five years to get to the World Series meant defeating the NL West champion Houston Astros.
-If they thought the NL East race had been down to the wire, they had no idea what was in store for them in the NLCS with the tough-as-nails AstrosThe Astros excelled in every facet of their game except power hitting; they hit just 75 home runs as a team, the third worst output in the majors., making their first-ever postseason appearance—and barely, having blown a three-game lead in the season’s final weekend at Los Angeles.
+If they thought the NL East race had an exhaustive exercise, they had no idea what was in store for them in the NLCS with the tough-as-nails AstrosThe Astros excelled in every facet of their game except power hitting; they hit just 75 home runs as a team, the third worst output in the majors., making their first-ever postseason appearance—and barely, having blown a three-game lead in the season’s final weekend at Los Angeles.
 It took a one-game playoff to overcome the Dodgers and win the West.

 The Phillies took the NLCS opener at home, 3-1, a tight result that would prove to be the yawner of the series.
 The next four games would take the best-of-five series to the limit and beyond, all extra-inning affairs with an abundance of roller-coaster lead changes, blown calls, reversed calls and un-reversed calls that nearly rendered the World Series anticlimactic.

-Down in the series 2-1 with the final two games to be played in the hostile, raucous Astrodome atmosphere, the Phillies somehow managed to advance.
-An especially wild Game Five decider saw the Phillies score five in the eighth off Nolan Ryan to erase a three-run Astro lead; losing that lead when Houston notched two in the bottom of the inning; and then taking it back for good in the tenth when Garry Maddox doubled home the pennant-winning run in an 8-7 victory.
+Down in the series 2-1 with the final two games to be played in the hostile, raucous atmosphere of the Houston Astrodome, the Phillies somehow managed to advance.
+An especially wild Game Five decider saw the Phillies score five in the eighth off Nolan Ryan to erase a three-run Astros lead; losing that lead when Houston notched two in the bottom of the inning; and then taking it back for good in the tenth when Garry Maddox doubled home the pennant-winning run in an 8-7 victory.

-Most observers were convinced the emotionally exhausted Phillies would have nothing left against a superior World Series opponent in the Kansas City Royals.
+Most observers were convinced the Phillies, emotionally and physically spent, would have nothing left against a superior World Series opponent in the Kansas City Royals.

 Brett’s 1980 season started nominally enough, batting under .300 by Memorial Day.
 Then he turned it up—way up—well beyond the Alps of envy usually reserved for legends like Ted Williams.